urbantrout/docs/en/how-to-use-the-documentation.md

 For projects that require upgrading a current Craft 2 project to Craft 3, review the [Craft 2 Upgrade documentation](upgrade.md).

 If you are starting a Craft 3 project from scratch, review the [Craft 3 Installation instructions](installation.md).
 There are new requirements for running Craft 3 and a new installation process, too.

-Most sections of the documentation have detailed examples of how to use the concept we're covering.
-They are there to help contextualize the Craft feature and make it easier for you to understand how to implement it on your own site.